zehnm/aoostar-rs/docs/asterctl.md

           Single sensor value input file or directory for multiple sensor input files.
           Default: `./cfg/sensors`

+      --sensor-mapping <SENSOR_MAPPING>
+          Sensor identifier mapping file.
+Ignored if the file does not exist.

+          The configuration file will be loaded from the `config_dir` directory if no full path is specified.

+          [default: sensor-mapping.cfg]

   -o, --off-after <OFF_AFTER>
           Switch off display n seconds after loading image or running demo